 - RV5 (Gold)

-If you are trying to standby for a prime-time flight like LaGuardia to Dallas, you may not get on (since you’ll have 4 other elite groups ahead of you).
+If you are trying to standby for a prime-time flight like New York (LGA) to Dallas (DFW), you may not get on (since you’ll have 4 other elite groups ahead of you).
 But even a Gold member will come before any employee non-revenue passenger standing by for the flight.

-Considering this is just shy of a round-trip Main Cabin ticket, I’d value this somewhere in the neighborhood of $300 per year (depending on the flight(s) you choose to redeem for).
+Considering this is just over the cost of a one-way Main Cabin ticket, we’d value this somewhere in the neighborhood of $300 per year (depending on the flight(s) you choose to redeem for).
 Of course, if you choose to use these extra miles on a short-haul inexpensive flight, you might value the 40% mileage bonus lower.

-6. Complimentary Preferred Seats and Access to Main Cabin Extra Seats
+6. Complimentary Preferred Seats & Access to Main Cabin Extra Seats ($250 Value)

 Gold members have access to preferred seats on a complimentary basis at the time of booking.
 These are the aisle and window seats in the middle to back quarter of the cabin — ordinary non-elites would have to pay to choose them.